dougsweetser/Q/docs/Blogs/Bet_against_Lubos/bet_against_Lubos.md

 are the same, then the space-times-time values can be used to figure out how one observer is moving steadily relative to the other.
-If the three space-times-time values are identical, then the difference in the intervals can be used to determine the difference in GM/c<sup>2</sub>R between between the two observers.
+If the three space-times-time values are identical, then the difference in the intervals can be used to determine the difference in GM/c<sup>2</sup>R between between the two observers.
 If the norms are the same, then there exists both a U(1) and an SU(2) transformation between the two.
 At this point, I have not idea what that means.
 I do believe that someday it will be useful.
-I like betting against Lubos.
+I like betting against Luboš.